Gluten Free Gingersnaps

 When I went gluten free, I had to make sure I could still make them for him.
 By starting with a 1:1 gluten free baking flour blend and grabbing just a handful of other classic ingredients, this gluten free gingersnap recipe comes together in no time!
 They are just crispy enough to give you that bit of “snap”, but chewy in the middle.
 And by rolling them in water and sugar before baking, they get a crackly and crunchy sugary top.

-• 1-to-1 Gluten Free Baking Flour – there are many of these types of blends available now.
-I most often use Bob’s Red Mill 1:1 Baking Blend, but Pillsbury works well and many people recommend the Cup 4 Cup brand.
+• 1-to-1 Gluten Free Baking Flour – There are many of these types of blends available now.
+I most often use Bob’s Red Mill 1:1 Baking Blend for cookies, but Pillsbury works well here, and many people recommend the Cup 4 Cup brand.

-• Vegetable shortening – I don’t use shortening in many cookies and prefer baing with butter.
-But for these gingersnap cookies it gives them the perfect crisp but chewy texture and allows the spices to be the star.
+• Vegetable shortening.
+I don’t use shortening in many cookies and prefer baking with butter.
+But for these gingersnap cookies, it gives them the perfect crisp but chewy texture and allows the spices to be the star.
+It also makes them dairy free.

-• Granulated sugar – this give them their crackle.
+• Granulated sugar.
+This gives them their sparkly crackle.

 How to Make Gluten Free Ginger Snaps

-Preparations: Line your baking sheets with parchment paper and preheat the oven to 350°F
+Start by lining your baking sheets with parchment paper and preheating the oven to 350°F. And let’s get baking!

-Bake and cool: Bake at 350°F for 10-12 minutes.
-Cool on the baking sheet for a few minutes before transferring to a cooling rack.
+• Cool and enjoy: Cool on the baking sheet for a few minutes before transferring to a cooling rack to cool completely.

 Tips for Success

-Want to make your gingersnaps more crispy?
-Make Spread them apart a little more and press the dough down a bit so they spread more while baking.
+• Want to make your ginger snaps more crispy?
+Spread them apart a little more and press the dough down a bit so they spread more while baking.
 Bake closer to 12 minutes.

 Can you make the dough ahead?